nmusaelian-rally/feature-board-by-rel/README.md

 ## Overview
 The board columns are based on releases that have features scheduled.
-To add a column or columns for release(s) that have no festures currently scheduled select a release from the mulitpicker.
+To add a column or columns for release(s) that have no features currently scheduled select a release from the mulitpicker.

 ![](pic.png)